kessler/redshift-cli/README.md

 #####TODO
--Add data verification for load operations - probably using data saved during unload (select count(*) and such) -Add auto table generation - need something like pg_dump
+-Add data verification for load operations - probably using data saved during unload (select count(*) and such) -Add auto table generation - need something like pg_dump -Auto 'select starttime, filename, err_reason from stl_load_errors order by starttime desc limit 100' with filename like '' when load fails